charlywazzap/charlywazzap/boardgames/gh-jaws-of-the-lion.mech.short-rest.md

 ## Trigger conditions

-- Have atleast 2 cards in your discard pile
+- Have at least 2 cards in your discard pile
 - End of the round